jterrazz/42-hypertube/README.md

 ## Implementation

+To learn more about this project, read the [wiki](https://github.com/jterrazz/42-hypertube/wiki).

 ### Server

 The **hypertube API** handles all the data needs of the web website.
 The API provides searches, movie lists, account and stream endpoints.
 The user must authenticated to use most of our services.